zenml-io/mlstacks/vertex-ai/README.md

     zenml stack recipe deploy vertex-ai
     ```

+    On the Vertex dashboard, under "Training" tab on the left, and under the "Custom Jobs" section, you will see that a dummy run gets created.
+This is done to trigger creation of a Vertex service agent and you can cancel and/or delete this job.

     > **Note**
     > If after deploying, you encounter an error that says Vertex AI service is not enabled, wait for a minute and run `delpoy` again.
 In some cases, the service takes time to get active.